FluxML/MLJFlux.jl/README.md

-MLJFlux makes it possible to apply the machine learning meta-algorithms provided by MLJ - such as out-of-sample performance evaluation and hyper-parameter optimization - to some classes of **supervised deep learning models**.
+MLJFlux makes it possible to apply the machine learning meta-algorithms provided by MLJ - such as out-of-sample performance evaluation, hyper-parameter optimization, and iteration control - to some classes of **supervised deep learning models**.
 It does this by providing an interface to the [Flux](https://fluxml.ai/Flux.jl/stable/) framework.